rynaardb/rynaardb.github.io_BK/_posts/2020-02-11-swift-development-on-the-ipad-using-terraform-and-digital-ocean.md

 ### Variable declaration

 We declare variables at the beginning of the file that we will reference later throughout the script.
-Here we create variables for our Digital Ocean Personal Access Token, public key, private key and SSH fingerprints.
+Here we create variables for our Digital Ocean Personal Access Token, public key, private key, and SSH fingerprints.

 ### Provider setup

 The provider section tells Terraform that we’re going to use Digital Ocean as our provider.
-Terraform  also supports other providers like AWS, Azure, Linode and [many more](https://www.terraform.io/docs/providers/index.html).
+Terraform also supports other providers like AWS, Azure, Linode, and [many more](https://www.terraform.io/docs/providers/index.html).
 Here we create a very small VPS (droplet) with 1 CPU, 1GB of RAM, 25GB of SSD storage as defined by `size = "s-1vcpu-1gb"`.
 Remember to also set your region accordingly, in the example it is set to Frankfort, Germany `region = "fra1"`.

 ### Connection setup

-In the connection section we define how Terraform will access our newly created machine when running the provision script over SSH.
+In the connection section, we define how Terraform will access our newly created machine when running the provision script over SSH.

 ### Provisioning

-Once we have own newly created machine up and running we can start automating the process of installing the necessary tools and packages by running the provisioning script.
+Once we have our newly created machine up and running we can start automating the process of installing the necessary tools and packages by running the provisioning script.

-Create a new bash script file called `provision.sh` in the same directly as `dev-machine.tf`:
+Create a new bash script file called `provision.sh` in the same directory as `dev-machine.tf`:

 ```bash
 #!/bin/bash